-Master's level program students already registered will be permitted to add weekly courses prior to 4 p.m. on the last day of the first week of the semester.
-A weekly course can be dropped no later than 4 p.m. on the last day of the second week of the semester.
-Weekend intensive courses may be added no later than 4 pm Friday of the first session.
-Courses may be dropped no later than Monday after the first weekend session.
+Master's level program students already registered will be permitted to add weekly courses prior to the first day in which the class convenes.
+A weekly course can be dropped no later than the end of the 14th calendar day after the beginning of the semester.
+Weekend intensive courses may be added no later than 4 p.m.
+Friday of the first session.
+Weekend courses may be dropped no later than the Monday after the first weekend session.
 Doing so within this timeframe is without financial penalty.
 In case of a reduction in the total number of courses previously paid, a full refund will be made accordingly.
-Thereafter, until 4:00 p.m. of the Friday prior to final exams, students may withdraw from a course on written request; a 'W' will be entered on the record for the course and one-third of the tuition fee will be refunded up to the fifth Friday of the semester.
-For a course dropped after the fifth Friday of the semester, no refund of tuition fee will be made.
+Thereafter, until 4:00 p.m. of the Friday prior to final exams, students may withdraw from a course on written request; a 'W' will be entered on the record for the course.
+Up to one-third of the tuition fee may be refunded up to the 35th calendar after the beginning of the semester.
+For a course dropped after the 35th calendar day of the semester, no refund of tuition fee will be made.
 A 'WS' will be entered on the student's record for a course dropped on medical advice; a written statement from a physician or other medical professional is required.
-Again, the last day to drop a class without academic penalty is 4:00 p.m. on the Friday the week prior to Final Exams.